laro/Cilia/README.md

       array[2] = 0
       array[3] = 0  // Undefined behaviour, no bounds check at all
       ```
-        - Don't use subscript for raw pointers,
+        - Recommended to _not_ use subscript for raw pointers anyway,
           except for implememntation of abstractions (like Array, Vector, Matrix, ...).
     - Actually this is how to handle pointer to array of Int "correctly":
       ```